 So what are the options?
 Fortunately, there are many.

-First, injections of growth factors and hyaluronic acid (our cocktail is hyaluronic acid, PRP, and amniotic fluid in one shot) diminishes inflammation and pain for many people, permitting them to increase their exercise program.
+First, injections of growth factors and hyaluronic acid (our cocktail is hyaluronic acid and PRP in one shot) diminish inflammation and pain for many people, permitting them to increase their exercise program.

 Third, if only one part of the joint is worn out on the X-ray—and the MRI shows that the rest of the joint has healthy cartilage—there is no need for a total joint replacement.
 A partial knee replacement will do just fine.
 This will involve less surgery, enable a faster recovery, and produce a more normal knee, especially when done with robotic control and CT computer-guided planning.
 The accuracy of this combined technique is so superior to non-robotic techniques that the old days of early partial joint replacement failure are over.

 Fourth, if multiple parts of the joint are worn out, the options are for either a bi-compartmental partial replacement or a modified full replacement (which we call a knee resurfacing).
 The modifications are as follows: no cement is used since the highly accurate robotic cutting tools permit us to use bony ingrowth components.
-These permit the bone to grow into the undersurface of the metal components, thereby eliminating the need for bone cement.
+These permit the bone to grow into the undersurface of the metal components, fusing the implant directly to the bone, thereby eliminating the need for bone cement.
 The patella is most often not resurfaced, as the data shows no advantage to do so, and it leads to fewer complications.